bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>Now if I were to make an if statement if parentheses, and I were to check the value
 of those red.
-I'm going to check the value of red.
-If red is true, which is it is, then something's going to happen here.
+I&apos;m going to check the value of red.
+If red is true, which is it is, then something&apos;s going to happen here.
 Red is going to evaluate to true because I have true assigned to the red variable here.
 If I were to put blue in here, then this would not be true, in which case something else would happen.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->